Designing homes to live and extending them to grow into

 For additional peace of mind Kirkwood Structures carries appropriate PI insurance.

 Please find below some examples of projects and solutions and an FAQ on what a structural engineer is.
-Note examples are generally of work prior to the formation of Kirkwood Structures.

 Solutions we've found